-Your iTunes library is made up of all the music and other media you've added to iTunes. iTunes uses two iTunes library files and your iTunes Media folder to organize and store your music and other media.
+Your iTunes library is a database that iTunes uses to organize your media.
+It's made up of all of the music and other content that you add to iTunes. iTunes uses iTunes library files and your iTunes Media folder to organize and store your media.

 Your iTunes library files track the media you add to iTunes, how you've organized it, and other information such as playlists.
-By default, these two files are in your iTunes folder.
-Find your folder:
+By default, these files are in your iTunes folder.
+To find your folder:

 About your iTunes Media folder